Lesson Plan: 2018 World Population Data Sheet

 Population size, birth rate, death rate, infant mortality rate, total fertility rate, life expectancy, age distribution.

-- Acquire information about the key population characteristics of a country, by using the World Population Data Sheet.
+- Select a country’s population characteristics using the World Population Data Sheet.

-- Compare and contrast population characteristics of selected countries.
+- Compare the illustrated population characteristics of selected countries.

 ACTIVITY 1: THE WORLD POPULATION DATA SHEET AT A GLANCE